michaelc285/crud_system/README.md

 They all can change password inside their own panel

 # Objective
-the objective of creating this project is let me pick up java, oop and sql again
+The objective of creating this project is let me pick up java, oop and sql again

 # How to get started
 1. Execute the initial.sql in sql folder by using MySql